syncfusion/blazor-docs/src/lists/listview/how-to/add-and-remove-list-items-from-listview.md

 description: "Blazor ListView how to section, get selected item, dual list, listview filtering, add & remove items from listview, grid layout using listview, listview drag & drop."
 ---

-# How to add and remove list items from ListView
+# How to add and remove list items from listview

 You can add or remove list items from the ListView control using the `ObservableCollection`.